MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/set-up-skype-for-business-online/deploy-the-skype-for-business-client-in-office-365.md

 - Download the Skype for Business app to your local network from the Microsoft 365 admin center, as described in [Manually deploying Skype for Business to your users](deploy-the-skype-for-business-client-in-office-365.md#bkmk_manual_1).

-- Use the **[Office Deployment Tool](https://go.microsoft.com/fwlink/p/?LinkID=626065)** to download either Office 365 ProPlus or the Skype for Business app to your local network.
+- Use the **[Office Deployment Tool](https://go.microsoft.com/fwlink/p/?LinkID=626065)** to download either Microsoft 365 Apps for enterprise or the Skype for Business app to your local network.
 Then, use the Office Deployment Tool to deploy the app to your users.
 The Office Deployment Tool gives you the ability to control certain aspects of the deployment, such as languages and version (32-bit or 64-bit).

-- Use your existing software deployment tools and processes, such as Microsoft Endpoint Configuration Manager, to deploy Office 365 ProPlus or the Skype for Business app to your users.
+- Use your existing software deployment tools and processes, such as Microsoft Endpoint Configuration Manager, to deploy Microsoft 365 Apps for enterprise or the Skype for Business app to your users.
 You can use your existing tools and processes with the [Office Deployment Tool](https://go.microsoft.com/fwlink/p/?LinkID=626065) or with the software that you've downloaded from the Microsoft 365 admin center.

 ### More info on using the Office Deployment Tool